Opening Date

 What to check

-At the base, see whether the day supports opening, trade, or wealth activities, and whether it clashes with the owner.
+At the base, see whether the day supports opening, trade, wealth activity, or signing, and whether it clashes with the owner or legal representative.

-For a brick-and-mortar shop, the facing direction, the layout, and the opening-day flow can matter too.
+For a brick-and-mortar shop, the facing direction, door flow, cashier position, customer movement, and the day's layout can matter too.

 Why the hour matters